 By contrast, having a nonimmigrant visa may entitle the holder to certain benefits, but it does not have the permanent status afforded by an immigrant visa.
 The benefits conferred by a temporary visa depend on the type of visa issued and other circumstances.

-Types of Visas in Lombard
+What are the Types of Visas in Lombard?

 Although the government issues numerous types of visas for employment, study, and other purposes, the easiest type of visa to obtain is probably a visitor visa such as a Business (B1) or Tourist (B2) visa.
 A business visitor visa enables the holder to undertake activities such as meeting with business associates, attending conferences, negotiating contracts, and settling estates.
 A tourism visa permits the holder to do a wide variety of things, from visiting vacation destinations or spending time with family to undergoing medical procedures, participating in sports competitions and joining in social events.
 However, visitor visas do not enable the holder to: